abajwa-hw/security-workshops/Setup-ranger-23.md

 - Start the Ranger install by navigating to below link in Ambari
   - Admin -> Stacks/Versions -> Ranger -> Add service
   - When prompted, click "I have met all the requirements above" and click Proceed and choose which host to install on

+#### Summary of Ranger config changes

 -  Below is a summary of the congfigurations needed to enable LDAP user/group sync.
 - **The settings shown are for our IPA howto.
 Tweak to fit your own LDAP configuration.**
   - There are many more options which you may want to review, but should not need to change.

 ```
+Admin settings (if prompted):
+  - Ranger Admin user's password for Ambari: admin

 DB Settings:
   - Ranger DB root password: hortonworks (or whatever you set earlier in this document)
   - Other passwords: hortonworks (or whatever you want)

 Ranger Settings:
   - External URL = http://localhost:6080
     - *(If deploying on a cluster, this should be the FQDN of the Ranger server)*

-Advanced ranger-ugsync-site
+Advanced ranger-ugsync-site (to sync users/groups with IPA LDAP)
   - ranger.usersync.ldap.ldapbindpassword = hortonworks (or whatever you set for 'rangeradmin')
   - ranger.usersync.ldap.searchBase = cn=users,cn=accounts,dc=hortonworks,dc=com
   - ranger.usersync.source.impl.class = ldap